jofawj/Supermarket-Sales-Dashboard/README.md

 # :convenience_store: Supermarket Sales
 This repository is about my Phase 0 Final Task.
 It's about making a Dashboard with Python, Dash, and Plotly

-[Here](https://www.kaggle.com/aungpyaeap/supermarket-sales) if you want to see the dataset

 If you want to see my deployments in heroku, here is the link : https://achmadnaufalwj-002.herokuapp.com/